smucclaw/eu-ai-act/act.md

     ii. the prohibited practices referred to in Article 5;

-    iii. the pratical implementation of the provisions related to substantial modification;
+    iii. the practical implementation of the provisions related to substantial modification;

-    iv. the identification and application of criteria and use cases related to high risk AI systems referred to in Annex III;
+    iv. the practical implementation of uniform conditions referred to in Article 6, paragraph 3, including examples in relation to high risk AI systems referred to in Annex III;

     v.  the practical implementation of transparency obligations laid down in Article 52;